LSE shares fall as results disappoint at takeover target LCH

 "We won't be looking to generate those sort of profit rises year on year," he said, referring to the doubling of operating profits in 2012.

-LCH Clearnet's appeal to the LSE is enhanced by the clearing house's potential to benefit from new European and U.S. rules that will force the use for middlemen for customised "over the counter" derivatives trades, to increase transparency and minimise risks to the financial system should one side not be able to pay up.
+LCH Clearnet's appeal to the LSE is enhanced by the clearing house's potential to benefit from new European and U.S. rules that will force the use for middlemen for customized "over the counter" derivatives trades, to increase transparency and minimize risks to the financial system should one side not be able to pay up.

 Fees from those so called "OTC" derivatives were LCH Clearnet's fastest-growing area in 2012, with fee income rising 62 percent to 71.6 million euros.